 Further battery woes enter when the Bluesmart One doesn't fit in the overhead bin on smaller planes / regional flights because you actually can't check this bag.
 I didn't know it before now, but airlines do not allow lithium batteries to fly below, and the Bluesmart One's battery isn't removable.
 Indeed, a very poor design flaw.

 Given that the season of airport chaos is upon us, I do think having suitcase with the perks Bluesmart One offers would add some smoothness and peace of mind to travel days.
 But it has to be practical.
 And it has to do what it say it do.
-I'm going to pass for now, but if you're interested has been piqued, follow the "Check It Out" above and read more on Amazon.
+I'm going to pass for now, but if your interested has been piqued, follow the "Check It Out" above and read more.